Lucy Anna Fleming (b. Bryant) (1849-?) was born in Groton, Massachusetts,

 Massachusetts, where the couple subsequently lived.
 As a young man he had worked on a

 whaling ship and later became a customs inspector.
-Fleming studied Christian Science
+Lucy Fleming studied Christian

-with Mary W. Munroe, a student of Mary Baker Eddy, and joined the Church of Christ
+Science with Mary W. Munroe, a student of Mary Baker Eddy, and joined the Church of

-live in her daughter's household in Sharon, Massachusetts.
-She joined The First Church
+went to live in her daughter's household in Sharon, Massachusetts.
+She joined The First

-of Christ, Scientist, in Boston, Massachusetts, on June 3, 1899, and was listed as a
+Church of Christ, Scientist, in Boston, Massachusetts, on June 3, 1899, and was listed

 See more letters.